-Monica teaches private flute lessons and beginning piano lessons.
+Monica teaches private flute lessons and piano lessons.
 Lessons are catered to meet every individual’s personal needs.
 Students will learn techniques to improve technique, tone, rhythm, musicality, breathe control and posture all while playing music they love!
 Students also have opportunities to perform in studio recitals and competitions.
-Lessons are available at Center for Community Arts in Walnut Creek or in her home studio in the sunset district of San Francisco, or anywhere in the world virtually.
+Lessons are available in person in Pleasant Hill/Walnut Creek or virtuually anywhere in the world!

 1. Enrollment: Currently accepting student!.
 The first step is to set up a free trail lesson.
 Email me at email@example.com to set up a session.
 Private lessons are valuable for those who wish to better themselves as musicians.
 Lessons can also teach self-discipline, multi-tasking and confidence, among other skills.